Sadiq157/RHomework3/Timeline - README.md

 - 28/02/21 -

 Turns out spotify question was wrong.
 Scrapped it all.
-Imported the data we were meant to use.
+Imported the data we were meant to use and flushed out all irrelevant variables.
+Then, I ran the PCA which looks a lot more promising.
+Ready to submit(?)